SanderRonde/phpstan-vscode/README.md

 If you find XDebug-related issues (such as checks failing with `The Xdebug PHP extension is active, but "--xdebug" is not used` in the output), see these issues: https://github.com/SanderRonde/phpstan-vscode/issues/17, https://github.com/SanderRonde/phpstan-vscode/issues/19.

+### Does this extension support checking multiple workspaces?

+The extension currently doesn't support checking multiple workspaces.
+You can use the extension just fine in a multi-workspace project, but only a single PHPStan configuration can be checked.
+The one that will be checked is configurable using the above configuration options.
+If you really would like multi-workspace support, feel free to mention so in [this issue](https://github.com/SanderRonde/phpstan-vscode/issues/55) and I might eventually add support for it if there's enough demand.

 ## Development

 First get your dev environment started by running `bun dev`.
 Note that this expects you to have a few programs installed: